Review of the QCD sum rules for exotic states

 where the QCD spectral densities $\rho(s,z,t,r) =\rho_S(s,z,t,r) $, $\rho_A(s,z,t,r) $, $\rho_V(s,z,t,r)$ and $\rho_T(s,z,t,r) $ \cite{cccc-WangZG-EPJC-2017,cccc-WangZG-Di-APPB-2019,WZG-cccc-CPC-2020}.

-In Fig.\ref{cccc-mu}, we plot the masses of the $cc\bar{c}\bar{c}$ tetraquark states with variations of the energy scales and Borel parameters for the threshold parameters $s_S^0=42\,\rm{GeV}^2$ and $S_T^0=44\,\rm{GeV}^2$.
+In Fig.\ref{cccc-mu}, we plot the masses of the $cc\bar{c}\bar{c}$ tetraquark states with variations of the energy scales and Borel parameters for the threshold parameters $s_S^0=42\,\rm{GeV}^2$ and $s_T^0=44\,\rm{GeV}^2$.
 The predicted masses decrease monotonously and slowly with increase of the energy scales, the QCD sum rules are stable with variations of the Borel parameters at the energy scales $1.2\,{\rm{GeV}}<\mu<2.2\,{\rm GeV}$.
-We choose the largest energy scale $\mu=2.0\,\rm{GeV}$ in Ref.\cite{cccc-WangZG-EPJC-2017}.
+We take the largest energy scale $\mu=2.0\,\rm{GeV}$ in Ref.\cite{cccc-WangZG-EPJC-2017}.
 In Refs.\cite{cccc-WangZG-EPJC-2017,cccc-WangZG-Di-APPB-2019}, we obtain the predictions for the masses of the ground states, see Table \ref{QQQQ-Borel-mass}, where $M_{cc\bar{c}\bar{c}(0^{++})}< 2M_{J/\psi}$.

-In 2020, the LHCb collaboration observed a broad structure above the $J/\psi J/\psi$ threshold ranging from 6.2 to 6.8 GeV and a narrow structure at about 6.9 GeV with the significance of larger than $5\,\sigma$ in the $J/\psi J/\psi$ mass spectrum, and they also observed some vague structures around 7.2 GeV \cite{LHCb-cccc-SB-2020}.
-Accordingly, we obtain the masses of the 2S and 2P states from the QCDSR II from Eq.\eqref{QCDST-2S}, and obtain the 3/4S and 3/4P masses by fitting the Regge trajectories,
+In 2020, the LHCb collaboration observed a broad structure above the $J/\psi J/\psi$ threshold ranging from 6.2 to 6.8 GeV and a narrow structure at about 6.9 GeV in the $J/\psi J/\psi$ mass spectrum, and they also observed some vague structures around 7.2 GeV \cite{LHCb-cccc-SB-2020}.
+Accordingly, we obtain the masses of the 2S and 2P states from the QCDSR II in Eq.\eqref{QCDST-2S}, and obtain the 3/4S and 3/4P masses by fitting the Regge trajectories,

-where the $\alpha$ and $\alpha_0$ are constants, see Tables \ref{cccc-2S-2P-Borel-mass}-\ref{mass-cccc-123}, which supports assigning the broad structure from 6.2 to 6.8 GeV in the di-$J/\psi$ mass spectrum as the 2S or 2P tetraquark state, and assigning the narrow structure at about 6.9 GeV in the di-$J/\psi$ mass spectrum as the 3S tetraquark state \cite{WZG-cccc-CPC-2020}.
+where the $\alpha$ and $\alpha_0$ are constants, see Tables \ref{cccc-2S-2P-Borel-mass}-\ref{mass-cccc-123}, which support assigning the broad structure from 6.2 to 6.8 GeV in the di-$J/\psi$ mass spectrum as the 2S or 2P tetraquark state, and assigning the narrow structure at about 6.9 GeV in the di-$J/\psi$ mass spectrum as the 3S tetraquark state \cite{WZG-cccc-CPC-2020}.

 In 2023, the ATLAS collaboration observed a narrow resonance at about $6.9\,\rm{GeV}$ and a broader structure at much lower mass in the $J/\psi J/\psi$ channel, moreover, they observed a statistically significant excess at about $7.0\,\rm{GeV}$ in the $J/\psi \psi^\prime$ channel \cite{ATLAS-cccc-PRL-2023}.
-In 2024, the CMS collaboration observed three resonant structures in the $J/\psi J/\psi$ mass spectrum, in the no-interference model, the measured Breit-Wigner masses and widths are \cite{CMS-cccc-PRL-2024},
+In 2024, the CMS collaboration observed three resonant structures in the $J/\psi J/\psi$ mass spectrum,